Olivia-Micheal/perfume-inventory-management-system/README.md

 # perfume-inventory-management-system
 Excel-based inventory management system for a perfume business that tracks sales, purchases, stock levels, and profitability.
-Built using Power Pivot, DAX, and VBA automation.
+Built using Power Pivot, DAX, and VBA automation

 ## Project Overview